whendershot/masahiro_seikotsuin_site/README.md

 Learning Goals:
 -WordPress with a React front end rendering system
-    -Wordpress "headless" mode with Frontify(?)
+    -Wordpress "headless" mode with Frontity(?)
     -WordPress to allow easier content updating by business owner.
 -Test Driven Development in JavaScript
     -No goal for WordPress testing kit at this time